zoeskan/MCB185/PYTHON_REFERENCE.md

 + Writing files - we use stdout and redirection instead
 + Dunders: for example, `if __name__ == '__main__':`

-Only 4 libraries are allowed in MCB185:
+Only 5 libraries are allowed in MCB185:

++ argparse
++ gzip
 + math
 + random
 + sys
-+ gzip

 To be clear, no other libraries are allowed, including the following common, and very useful libraries:

++ array
 + csv
++ fileinput
 + io
 + itertools
 + keras